Gholam Reza Pahlavi: Career and activities

-Upon returning to Iran, he attended military officers' training college for a military career.
-Pahlavi began his career in Iran's armed forces serving as a first lieutenant.
+Upon returning to Iran, Pahlavi attended military officers' training college for a military career.
+He began his career in Iran's armed forces serving as a first lieutenant.
 Then he served as inspector general in the army.
 After holding different positions in the army he was promoted to the rank of lieutenant general in 1973.
 He retired from the Iranian army as a brigadier general.

 In 1955, he became a member of the International Olympic Committee.
 He also served as president of the Iranian National Olympic Committee.
 He was a member of the Royal Council which ruled Iran during the international visits of Mohammad Reza Pahlavi.

 In early December 1973, he and his wife officially visited China just before the first Iranian ambassador, Abbas Aram, began to serve in that country.
 As president of the Iranian national Olympic committee, he supported China's objection to Taiwan's participation in the 1976 Montreal Olympic Games.
 However, he never tended to play an active role in domestic politics.

 During the reign of Mohammad Reza Pahlavi, he owned land in Iran and was a large shareholder in six firms.
 Gholam Reza Pahlavi was a member of the construction society together with Ashraf Pahlavi and Teymur Bakhtiar.
 It was established by the Shah to get contracts for municipal and road construction projects, and the members were given certain amounts from the profits.
 Gholam Reza Pahlavi involved in a corruption case when he took payment from an East European country which made an investment contract with Iran.
 Following the warning of Iranian economy minister, Alinaghi Alikhani, the Shah ordered him to return the payment.

 Personal life and later years

-Pahlavi married Homa Aalam on 4 April 1947 in Tehran.
+Pahlavi married Homa Aalam (daughter of Amir Farau’llah Khan Aalam, Iran Minister for Education and Minister of Public Works) in 1948 in Tehran.
+Homas maternal grand-father Mirza Hasan Khan Vossugh had also at one point been the Prime Minister of Iran.

+The couple were well-known to each other as Homas father had been the personal doctor to Gholamrezas father.
+His wife and Pahlavis half-sister Ashraf were also good friends.

 They had a daughter, Mehrnaz (born 4 February 1949), and a son, Bahman (born 30 January 1950).
 They divorced in 1956, and he married Manijeh Jahanbani, a Qajar princess, in Tehran on 6 March 1962.
 This marriage produced two daughters and a son: Azardokht (Khadijeh) Pahlavi, Maryam (Zahra) Pahlavi and Bahram Pahlavi.

 Pahlavi left Iran before the 1979 revolution along with other relatives.
 He settled in Paris.
 In the immediate aftermath of the revolution, Ayatollah Sadegh Khalkhali, a religious judge and then chairman of the Revolutionary Court, informed the press that a death sentence was passed on the members of the Pahlavi family, including Gholam Reza and other former Shah officials.

+In 1996 Pahlavi was diagnosed with lymphoma.
 He died at the age of 93 at the American Hospital of Paris on 7 May 2017.